 For information on working with a sponsor, consult GSSEM's Fund Development team, which can give you guidance on the availability of sponsors, recruiting guidelines, and any council policies or practices that must be followed.
 GSSEM may already have relationships with certain organizations or may know of some reasons not to collaborate with certain organizations.

 Troops/groups must seek approval from the GSSEM Fund Development team when seeking sponsorship.
-Please fill out the Solicitation & Sponsorship Approval form at www.gssem.org/solicitation.
+Please fill out the Solicitation & Sponsorship Approval for Troops, Groups, and Individual Girls form.

 When collaborating with any other organization, keep these additional guidelines in mind: